 The channel manager allows a webmaster to manage multiple channels inside the CMS.
 A ‘channel’ can be any HST site, like a website, mobile site, REST API, etc. Each channel is tied to one mount inside an HST host group.
 A mount references the channel it belongs to.
 Mounts without a channel are not shown in the channel manager.

 The CMS shows an overview of all available channels.
 Each channel can be previewed inside the CMS.
 When the hst:cmseditlink tag is used, the preview shows a button next to each rendered document that opens the CMS editor for that document.
 Similarly, when the hst:cmseditmenu tag is used for a menu, a button will be shown that allows the webmaster to edit the menu.
-The Channel Editor can be used inside the same preview, allowing a webmaster to drag-drop components to containers inside the page.
+The Channel Editor can be used inside the same preview, allowing a webmaster to add components to containers inside the page.

 Developers can define a channel's configuration parameters in a Java interface.
 These Settings can be edited in the Channel Manager.
 HST components can access these properties via Java interfaces.

 Besides managing existing sites, the channel manager can also create new sites from blueprints defined by developers.
 A webmaster only needs to click 'Add channel', select the blueprint to use, and provide a name and URL for the new channel.

 To show an HST mount as a channel in the channel manager, you must create an hst:channel node for it that contains the name of the channel and (optionally) the channel properties and the interface name to access them.

 For example, we have a channel called 'example' with the URL ' http://www.example.com'.
 The HST host configuration would contain the mount